vanderlee/colorpicker/README.md

 jQuery.colorpicker
 ==================
-v1.0.18
+v1.0.19

-Copyright &copy; 2011-2015 Martijn W. van der Lee (http://martijn.vanderlee.com).
+Copyright &copy; 2011-2015 Martijn W. van der Lee.
 Licensed under the MIT.

 Full-featured colorpicker for jQueryUI with full theming support.
 Most images from jPicker by Christopher T. Tillman.
 Sourcecode created from scratch by Martijn W. van der Lee.

 IE support; make sure you have a doctype defined, or the colorpicker will not display correctly.

 Features
 --------